ahmadawais/awesome-random-stuff/readme.md

 ### September 23, 2021
 - [Railway](https://railway.app/) - Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.
+- [Motion One](https://motion.dev/) - The Web Animations API for everyone
 ### September 22, 2021
 - [Checklist generator](https://checklistgenerator.co/) - Create checklists for free and host them wherever you want.
 ### September 14, 2021